tomvanbraeckel/yamcs.github.com/docs/studio/Widgets.md

     </tr>
 </table>

 Note that the color information for alarms is currently not as rich as it could be.
 Yamcs parameters support five different levels of alarms, as well as a range of special monitoring values.
-This information is for now transformed using the following mapping:
+This information has for now been transformed using the following mapping:

 <table class="inline nostretch">
     <tr>